sbutler/aws-bastion-terraform/README.md

 - Must end with a letter or number.
 - The rest must only be letters, numbers, or a hyphen.

+Default: `"bastion"`

-**CodeBuild Deployment**: the stack name is used for the project name.
+*CodeBuild Deployment:* the stack name is used for the project name.

 ### hostname (string)